AshMad95/harrypotter/source/rowling/rowling.rst

 of mystery, intense action, and romance all in one.
 She has three main characters that readers can't help but love.
 She has received many awards for her Harry Potter books, including many books of the year.
-Her success with this seven book series has paved the way for the seven movies that came out because of the books.
+Her success with this seven book series has paved the way for the eight movies that came out because of the books.

 Rowling has also done more than her share of charity work.
 In 2000, she established